 Did anyone else watch Barefoot Contessa in high school?
 I was really into cooking shows (and Laguna Beach) back then.
 Honestly, I rolled my eyes at a lot of cooking shows, mostly because I felt that the people were trying too hard to make their show more entertaining, turning it into a disingenuous smorgasbord of bad jokes and fried food.
 On the other hand, Ina Garten's show, Barefoot Contessa, somehow seems more genuine (maybe because of all the natural light in her kitchen?)
 But really, Ina just makes the entire process of cooking and baking seem clean, simple, and stress-free.
 And please, Ina’s cute banter about Jeffrey and how much he’s going to enjoy the garlic chicken and fancy brownies?
-That stuff made me gag back then, but now that I'm married I think it's pretty cute.
-I mean, just look at them!
+Too cute.
+I mean, just look at this Buzzfeed article!

 Okay, enough Ina talk.
 I'm not a huge fish eater, but I think this recipe is undeniably delicious and is one of Kelvin’s favorites (see that Jeffrey-parallel there?
 I just can't stop.)
 And heck – this recipe has panko!!!
 Panko bread crumbs are high up on an unending list of Japan’s culinary gifts to the world.
 Here’s the brand I use.
 They’re not super fancy, but they’re yummy, affordable, and available at many Asian and grocery stores.